-In December 2018, a United States District Court Judge for the Northern District of Texas ruled that the individual mandate is (i) unconstitutional as a result of the associated tax penalty being repealed by Congress as part of the Tax Act and (ii) not severable from the rest of the ACA, and that as a result the entire ACA is invalid.
+In December 2018, the United States District Court for the Northern District of Texas ruled that the individual mandate is (i) unconstitutional as a result of the associated tax penalty being repealed by Congress as part of the Tax Act and (ii) not severable from the rest of the ACA, and that as a result the entire ACA is invalid.
 On December 18, 2019, the U.S. Court of Appeals for the Fifth Circuit affirmed the district court's decision that the individual mandate is unconstitutional, but remanded the case to the district court to reconsider the severability question.
+The Supreme Court of the United States granted certiorari on March 2, 2020 and heard oral argument on November 10, 2020.
+On February 10, 2021, the Biden Administration withdrew the federal government's support for overturning the ACA.
+The case is expected to be decided by mid-2021.
 It is unclear how the ultimate decision in this case, or other efforts to repeal, replace or invalidate the ACA or its implementing regulations, or portions thereof, will impact the ACA and its implementation.

 Additionally, there has been increasing legislative and enforcement interest in the United States with respect to specialty drug pricing practices.
-Specifically, there have been several recent U.S. Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things: bring more transparency to drug pricing; reduce the cost of prescription drugs under government payor programs; review the relationship between pricing and manufacturer patient programs; and reform government program reimbursement methodologies for drugs.
-The Trump Administration is currently assessing additional proposals that are designed to affect drug pricing, such as tying U.S. drug prices to prices outside the United States.
-Congress and the Trump Administration have each indicated that they will continue to seek new legislative and administrative measures to control drug costs.
+Specifically, several recent U.S. Congressional inquiries and proposed and enacted pieces of federal and state legislation and regulation have been designed to, among other things: bring more transparency to drug pricing; reduce the cost of prescription drugs under government payor programs; review the relationship between pricing and manufacturer patient programs; and reform government program reimbursement methodologies for drugs.
+For example, on November 20, 2020, CMS issued an interim final rule that implemented a mandatory "Most Favored Nation" demonstration model to test reimbursement of drugs or biologicals under Medicare Part B based on international reference prices, but the final rule is currently subject to a nationwide preliminary injunction, and it remains to be seen whether orders such as these and resulting regulations will remain in force during the Biden Administration Policymakers have indicated that they will continue to seek legislative and administrative measures to control drug costs.
 Individual states in the United States have also increasingly passed legislation and implemented regulations designed to control pharmaceutical and biological product pricing, including price or patient reimbursement limitations, discounts, restrictions on certain product access and marketing cost disclosure and transparency measures, and, in some cases, designed to encourage importation from other countries and bulk purchasing.
 In addition, regional healthcare authorities and individual hospitals are increasingly using bidding procedures to determine what pharmaceutical products and which suppliers will be included in their prescription drug and other healthcare programs.

-Moreover, on May 30, 2018, the Trickett Wendler, Frank Mongiello, Jordan McLinn and Matthew Bellina Right to Try Act of 2017, or the Right to Try Act was signed into law.
+Moreover, in May 2018, the Trickett Wendler, Frank Mongiello, Jordan McLinn and Matthew Bellina Right to Try Act of 2017, or the Right to Try Act, was signed into law.
 The law, among other things, provides a federal framework for certain patients to access certain investigational new drug products that have completed a Phase 1 clinical trial and that are undergoing investigation for FDA approval.
 Under certain circumstances, eligible patients can seek treatment without enrolling in clinical trials and without obtaining FDA permission under the FDA expanded access program.
 There is no obligation for a pharmaceutical manufacturer to make its drug products available to eligible patients as a result of the Right to Try Act.